Bundespolizeidirektion 11

 Bundespolizeidirektion 11 or BPOLD 11 (Federal Police Directorate 11) is the unified command of the units with special tasks of the German Federal Police.

 History

 Following the September 11 attacks in 2001 the then Federal Border Guard of Germany developed its first plans for a Special Forces Directorate which was further developed after the 2004 Madrid train bombings and the 7 July 2005 London bombings.
-Following further terrorist attacks in central Europe, including Germany, the establishment of the Federal Police Directorate 11 was decided amond other measures which were aimed on strengthening the German Police forces.
+Following further terrorist attacks in central Europe, including Germany, the establishment of the Federal Police Directorate 11 was decided amongst other measures which were aimed on strengthening the German Police forces.

 Personnel was drawn from various agencies in Germany tasked with policing or intelligence tasks, such as the Federal Criminal Police Office, or the Federal Office for the Protection of the Constitution.

 Organization and tasks

 The Directorate 11 was established on August 1, 2017 in order to improve the coordination among all specialised units of the Federal Police.
 This encompasses all units who are tasked with dealing with terrorist threats, organised crime and complex large scale attacks.